SFDO-Tooling/MetaCI/README.rst

 What is This?
 -------------

-`mrbelvedereci` started as an extension of the CumulusCI 2 (https://github.com/SalesforceFoundation/CumulusCI/tree/feature/2.0) project.
+`MetaCI` started as an extension of the CumulusCI 2 (https://github.com/SalesforceFoundation/CumulusCI/tree/feature/2.0) project.
 After spending almost a year trying to find a cloud hosted CI service that could handle our needs for Salesforce managed package builds, the crazy idea was born: why not just write our own CI server specific to our needs?

 A few key things to point out that made this compelling: